joergen7/gruff/README.md

 ### Simple and Predictable

 Many worker pool managers are available in the Erlang ecosystem (see [Related Worker Pool Managers](#related-worker-pool-managers) section).
 The distinguishing feature of gruff is its simplicity.
 The Petri net in Figure 1 describes its behavior exhaustively.
-So, verifying that gruff is correct boils down to looking up whether all graph components in Figure 1 also appear in the source and that the links and link labels are transcribed correctly.
+So, verifying that gruff is correct boils down to looking up whether all graph components in Figure 1 also appear in the source and that the edges and edge labels are transcribed correctly.
 The details of synchronization, process life-cycle, and message-box sitting in Erlang appear only sporadically anymore.

 ## Usage